StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 title: Reverse Engineering a GBA Game
 date: 2023-05-06 05:00:00
 img: reverse-engineering/debug-env.png
-description: "How to reverse engineer a GBA game using _Pokémon Mystery Dungeon: Red Rescue Team_ as an example."
+description: "How to reverse engineer a GBA game, using Pokémon Mystery Dungeon: Red Rescue Team as an example."
 author: Some Body
 ---